ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ~~~~
 {: #fig-transparent-statement-edn title="CBOR Extended Diagnostic Notation example of a Transparent Statement"}

-Figure {{fig-transparent-statement-edn}} illustrates a payload that is detached.
+{{fig-transparent-statement-edn}} illustrates a payload that is detached.

 The unprotected header can contain multiple receipts.